Fading from black reveals a colossal American flag and with the sound of mass chatter among an unseen crowd.

 His plan to save the 101st Airborne at Bastogne (and thus the entire Allied initiative) is baffling to his colleagues, and while moving on it, the weather seems as determined to slow him down as he is to win.
 “We’re going to attack all night!
 We’re going to attack tomorrow morning!
 If we’re not victorious, let no one come back alive!”

 It’s that attitude that largely won the war.
 As the film itself tells, the Third Army moved farther & faster and engaged more enemy units in less time than any other outfit in history.
 Only Patton could have made that happen.
-But with the good will of his victories comes once again the hubris that was always with him.
+The glory of the General’s victories brings the hubris of the man.
 Patton gets complacent again with his position.
 He nearly ruins a toast with the Russians upon meeting them.
 He is slow to move on his orders to dismantle the Nazi Party, hoping to use them as tools against the Russians in a war he believes inevitable yet is also much too eager to start.
 He makes more careless remarks in front of the media, and when he finally crosses the line again, out he goes.

 Patton suffers from only two real problems.
 The first is that you need some benefit of World War II history and a light background on Patton before you see it; you can’t really enter this film cold and expect to understand everything, because the script is counting on you knowing the basic myth.
 While that may have been an unavoidable fault, it’s still a fault.
 The other is that it’s not quite as smooth on the transitions of time as it should be.
 Scene-by-scene, it’s perfect, but it’s sometimes hard to gauge what the exact point in the war is that they’re supposed to be in when you have a scene that isn’t showcasing a battle or discussion around it.